bgn20/pdsnd_github/README.md

 Get Bikeshare data

 ### Description
-Shows bike rider data for three cities in the US
+Shows bike rider data for three cities in the US - Washington, New York City and Chicago!

 ### Files used
 bikeshare.py